evgenyneu/evgenii.com/app/blog/_posts/2015-03-29-testing-activity-in-android-studio-tutorial-part-1.md

 ![Run the app in Android Studio](/image/blog/2015-03-27-testing-ui-in-android-studio/0140_run_android_studio_project.png)

 You will see the app on your device or emulator.
 It will have an empty screen with "Hello world!" message.
+Beautiful!

 ![Empty Android app](/image/blog/2015-03-27-testing-ui-in-android-studio/0300_empty_app_first_run.png)